Title: Technical Director

-This position reports directly to the General and Artistic Director, and supervises a team of four at the H. Lloyd Hawkins Scenic Studio.
-The Technical Director will contribute to and help to execute the full life cycle of scenic production, including design, fabrication, installation, strike and logistics.
-In addition, the Technical Director oversees the New Orleans Opera set rental program, and provides vendor services to local schools, arts organizations, and corporate clients.
+This position reports directly to the General and Artistic Director, and supervises a team at the H. Lloyd Hawkins Scenic Studio, in addition to stage crew at the studio and performance venue.
+The Technical Director will oversee the full life cycle of scenic production, including design, fabrication, installation, strike and logistics.
+In addition, the Technical Director oversees the New Orleans Opera set rental program, which also provides vendor services to local schools, arts organizations, and corporate clients.
 Design opportunities for the New Orleans Opera are available to the right candidate, if desired.

 If you are passionate about the power of the arts to change people’s lives, have deep experience in the theatrical arts, and are a great leader, we want to hear from you.

 - Create and implement logistical plans for upcoming productions – scheduling, installation, and running; and ensure the safe, efficient, and effective handling of productions with particular emphasis on the load-in and setup planning.

 - Advise and assist scenic, properties, lighting, video, and sound designers on the technical specifications, costs and usage of technical equipment required for each individual show and supervise the implementations of approved technical designs.

 - Oversee construction drafting for projects to be built in the Studio.

 - Develop and manage shop build schedules, and oversee builds as necessary.